Court denies passenger’s release from DOD quarantine facility

 He decided to take legal action after he wasn’t getting any updates on his situation from Guam Buildup Office Executive Director Vera Topasna, who is also the liaison to DOD.

 Lang, who tested negative for the virus on Sept.
-17, contends he was never told of his rights - that he could refuse quarantine or that he had the right to hire an attorney and challenge his “incarceration” before the court.
+17, contends that earlier in quarantine, he wasn't advised of his rights - that he could refuse quarantine or that he had the right to hire an attorney and challenge his “incarceration” before the court.

 Topasna testified she had been working on Lang’s case and agreed with the local health director when he concluded that he would not override DOD’s denial of his release or restricted movement.